morganlemin/morganlemin.github.io/README.md

 #### What is the purpose of the study?

-It has been more than ten years since members of the female genital schistosomiasis (FGS) field gathered to form a consensus on visual diagnostics for FGS.
-The resulting diagnostic criteria was based on the binary classification (presence/absence) of one or more of the classic lesion types (grainy sandy patches, homogenous sandy patches, abnormal vessels, and rubbery papules).
+It has been more than ten years since members of the female genital schistosomiasis (FGS) field gathered to form a consensus on visual diagnostics for FGS (1,2).
+The resulting diagnostic criteria was based on the binary classification (presence/absence) of one or more of the classic lesion types (grainy sandy patches, homogenous sandy patches, abnormal vessels, and rubbery papules) (3,4).
 The strictly binary diagnosis, which affords nothing to extent, severity or location of clinical signs, limits our ability to accurately assess and track the progression of FGS.
 The development of refined grading tool could not only provide guidance on the systematised classification of FGS symptoms but also inform appropriate management steps.
 Crucially, a grading system could also provide a standardised method to monitor disease progression, treatment efficacy, disease persistence and reoccurrence.

 There are numerous examples of clinical severity grading systems that are in use, such as grading systems for atopic dermatitis (SCORAD), pressure ulcer classification (NPUAP-EPUAP), diabetic neuropathy and trachoma.
 The aims of this study, using the Delphi method, are: